One of the most important lessons you learn when you go off to college is how to manage your own money.

 Splurge: Backpacks and Bags

-- If you’re rough with your bags (like I am), investing in a high-quality backpack that will last you all four years and beyond is a smarter move than updating it every year because it fell apart.
+- If you’re rough with your bags (like I am), investing in a high-quality backpack for college that will last you all four years and beyond is a smarter move than updating it every year because it fell apart.

 - I probably spent upwards of $100 on backpacks throughout high school ($30ish/year), which are all destroyed now.
 I could have paid $60-$70 upfront for something I’d still have.
 Don’t be me.